 Assert (B&H) was founded in 2002 and became a registered charity in 2003.
-We are a small local charity in Brighton and Hove that supports both people with AS and HFA and their parents, partners and carers.
+We are a small local charity in Brighton and Hove that supports both people with autism and their parents, partners and carers.
 In 2006 we received the Argus Charity of the Year award and in 2010 received the Queens Golden Jubilee Award for voluntary services by groups in the community.

 Assert was founded by a group of three mothers whose adult children had Asperger Syndrome and found support through one another.

 Providing support to autistic adults and their parents, partners or carers

-Supporting adults with Asperger Syndrome or High Functioning Autism and their parents, partners or carers by providing advice, information, resources, education, social inclusion, volunteering opportunities and support to improve well-being and reduce isolation.
+Supporting autistic adults and their parents, partners or carers by providing advice, information, resources, education, social inclusion, volunteering opportunities and support to improve well-being and reduce isolation.

 Raising awareness of the condition and ensuring that people have a voice

-We also aim to raise awareness of the condition, challenge negative stereotypes and highlight the many positive aspects of AS/HFA such as fairness, logic and attention to detail.
+We also aim to raise awareness of the condition, challenge negative stereotypes and highlight the many positive aspects of autism such as fairness, logic and attention to detail.

 We support people to ensure that their voices are heard and promote the need for service provision through our work, locally, regionally and nationally.
 We work to raise awareness of the condition at every level from small organisations, employers, and colleges to local and national Government policy.

 The Objects as set out in Assert’s governing document and registered with the Charity Commission are: